careecodes/Engineering-Manager-Interview-Kit/README.md

 3. How would you handle a low performing team member?
 4. Tell me about a time you turned around a low performing team member's situation.
 5. What makes a good 1:1?
 How to make sure your 1:1s are effective?
 6. How would you support a person in growing in their technical skills?
-7. Communication skills?
-8. Leadership skills?
+Communication skills?
+Leadership skills?
+9. What would you do if a hard-working and well-performing employee began to fail to deliver?
+10. Tell me about a time you needed to give a peer some tough feedback.
+11.

-## Planning Technical Projects
+## Planning and Leading Technical Projects
 1. How would you coach a team to break down a complicated project?
 2. How do you prefer to structure technical projects?
 What organizational/planning methods would you use?
+3. When faced with multiple options, none of which seem ideal, how do you make a decision?
+4. Tell me about a time that you had to make a decision without all of the information/with unknowns.
+How did you make the decision?
+5. Your team needs to make a technical decision and is divided on it.
+How do you handle this?
+6. Once a technical decision has been made, how do you tell whether it was the correct decision?
+7. Tell me about a recent technical project that you led that did not turn out the way you expected/did not deliver on time.
+What went wrong?
+What did you learn and what would you do differently?
+8. When a project is not going as expected, what measures do you take to ensure the best outcome possible?
+9. Tell me about a difficult technical problem you recently encountered and how you resolved it.
+10. Tell me about a time you had to guide a team through a complicated project.
+11. How do you lead a team through a project when requirements are ambiguous?
+When requirements change frequently?

 ## Collaboration
 1. How can Engineering be a positive partner to Product?